oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-msteams/prepare-adb-msteams.md

    ![Open ADB](./images/select-add-team.png "")

-7. Enter your channel name into place holder or click the **search** icon to find your channel, and then select your **team or your channel** from the dropdown.
+7. Enter your channel name in the name field or click the **search** icon to find your channel, and then select your **team or your channel** from the dropdown.

     ![Open ADB](./images/search_team.png "")